Yandex Cloud

 • With the admin-cloud admin user.

-2. Create a new Linux VM for MirrorMaker on the same network the target cluster is on.
-To connect to the cluster from the user's local machine rather than doing so from the Yandex Cloud network, enable public access when creating it.
+2. Create a new Linux VM for MirrorMaker in the same network as the target cluster.
+To be able to connect to the VM not only from within the Yandex Cloud network but also from a local machine, enable public access when creating it.

 1. If you do not have Terraform yet, install it.